top of page

 Nov 17, 2020

-Employees' ability to work remotely certainly has pros and cons from many evident perspectives, and there are now countless articles and blogs circulated about the subject.
+Employees' ability to work remotely certainly has pros and cons from many evident perspectives, and countless articles and blogs are circulating about the subject.
 However, what may have been missed is that it alleviates and mitigates those who tend to be toxic to the office environment.
-While it's not impossible, it's a lot harder for employees to be harmful when working remotely.
+While it's not impossible, it's much harder for employees to be harmful when working remotely.
 Negativity feeds on an audience.

 Those who are arrogant and toxic to those around them seek an audience.
-Without the workplace forum, they find it difficult to satisfy their hunger; however, they will continue to seek out and try to recruit internal cohorts because that's what they do.
-So remote employees, be diligent, and on the lookout!
-Take note; toxic employees have not entirely gone away they've just taken a step back to regroup.
+Without the workplace forum, they find it difficult to satisfy their hunger; however, they will continue to seek out and recruit internal cohorts because that's what they do.
+So, remote employees, be diligent and on the lookout!
+Take note, toxic employees have not entirely gone away; they've just taken a step back to regroup.

-1. Toxic employees are cyclical and like to complain but will typically do so in a passive-aggressive way, beware; they will start with small negative comments to see how you react and build from there if they sense you are on board.
+1. Toxic employees are cyclical and like to complain, but they will typically do so passive-aggressively.
+Beware; they will start with small negative comments to see how you react and build from there if they sense you are on board.

-2. Toxic employees are arrogant, like to brag, and think they are better than everyone else, but much like their complaining, their boasting will be subtle until they gain your confidence, then their bragging will become more overt.
+2. Toxic employees are arrogant, like to brag, and think they are better than everyone else.
+Like their complaining, their boasting will be subtle until they gain your confidence, at which point it will become more overt.

-3. Toxic employees love to gossip and love to latch on to anyone who will listen or provide a channel for their negativity; they must share their negativity with others.
+3. Toxic employees love to gossip and latch on to anyone who will listen or provide a channel for their negativity; they must share their negativity with others.
 Don't become their confidant!

 Strategies for dealing with toxic colleagues: